 Dark Yellow Urine:

+The color of urine can serve as an indicator of hydration levels.
 Dark yellow urine is often a sign of concentrated waste products due to insufficient fluid intake.
 Staying hydrated during illness can help maintain a lighter, more diluted urine color.

 Dry Mouth and Thirst: